Gate Set Tomography: Analyzing GST estimates

 No truly satisfactory answer to this can exist, because in the absence of a privileged reference frame, gauge-variant metrics have limited meaning and shouldn't be computed.
 Gauge optimization is fundamentally a hack.
 But the quantum computing community has been reluctant to abandon metrics like process fidelity, diamond distance, and trace distance that are deeply rooted in the theory and literature of quantum information -- not least because no good alternatives are known yet.

 But, with that disclaimer, there are good arguments (which we find compelling) that gauge optimization is at least a \emph{good} hack, contrary to the objection proposed above.

 First: Gauge optimization is not an all-powerful tool for reducing errors.
 It cannot alter any predicted circuit outcome probabilities, and is therefore powerless to improve any circuit-outcome-based performance metric.
 Gauge optimization \emph{does} seek out the gate set closest to the desired targets -- but it searches over a very limited set of candidates!
 Each gate's eigenvalues are gauge-invariant.
 Target gates are almost always unitary, so they have unit-modulus eigenvalues.
 Any errors that change a gate's eigenvalues -- e.g., stochastic errors that shrink a gate's eigenvalues toward zero -- cannot be disguised or eliminated by gauge transformations.
 Almost every known physical error in gates \emph{cannot} be eliminated by gauge transformations.
 Even coherent tilt errors, which manifest as relational mismatches between the rotation axes of different gates, can only be pushed from one gate to the other by gauge transformations.
+Physical errors that \emph{do} correspond to gauge transformations can originate from an error that is global to the gate set being analyzed but not to the entire lab.
+For example, a misalignment of one qubit such that all its gates and SPAM operations are rotated corresponds to a gauge transformation of the 1-qubit system (but this would \emph{not} correspond to a gauge transformation in a 2-qubit system where the other qubit was not rotated).

 Second: While gauge transformations cannot remove most physically plausible errors, they can \emph{create} arbitrarily large unphysical errors.
 Applying a large unitary gauge transformation to the target gate set itself will make every gate appear to have large coherent errors, and thus large infidelities and diamond distances.
 But of course, this is an illusion -- this gate set has no errors at all, because it's just another representation of the target.
 As long as we are stuck with gauge-variant metrics, this example demands gauge optimization or an equivalent gauge-fixing procedure.